 You don’t have to be rich to get a great education because access to information is now free.
 Soak up as much information as you can and share your favorite articles with as many people as possible.

-Manage Your Finances In One Place: The best way to build wealth is to get a handle on your finances by signing up with Personal Capital.
-They are a free online platform which aggregates all your financial accounts on their Dashboard so you can see where you can optimize.
+Despite a low average net worth for African Americans, this can change through better wealth management.
+The best way to build wealth is to get a handle on your finances by signing up with Personal Capital.
+They are a free online platform which aggregates all your financial accounts on their Dashboard.
+This way, you can see where you can optimize.

-One of their best tools is the 401K Fee Analyzer which has helped me save over $1,700 in annual portfolio fees I had no idea I was paying.
-You just click on the Investment Tab and run your portfolio through their fee analyzer with one click of the button.
+One of their best tools is the 401K Fee Analyzer.
+It has helped me save over $1,700 in annual portfolio fees I had no idea I was paying.
+Click on the Investment Tab and run your portfolio through their fee analyzer.
+Out come the results.

-They’ve also come out with their incredible Retirement Planning Calculator that uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
+Personal Capital also has an incredible free Retirement Planning Calculator.
+It uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
 You can input various income and expense variables to see the outcomes.
-Definitely check to see how your finances are shaping up as it’s free.

-About the Author: Sam worked in investing banking for 13 years at GS and CS.
+About the Author: Sam worked in investment banking for 13 years at GS and CS.
 He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
 In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income boosted by his investments in real estate crowdfunding.
-Financial Samurai was started in 2009 and is one of the most trusted personal finance sites on the web with over 1.5 million pageviews a month.